Techtonica/curriculum/data-visualization/data-visualization.md

 30-45 minutes

 ### Prerequisites
-- "HTML" lesson
+- HTML
-- "CSS" lesson
+- CC
-- "UX/UI" lesson
+- UX/UI
-- "javascript" lesson
+- JavaScript
-- "jQuery" lesson (method chaining)
+- jQuery (especially on method chaining)
-- "functional-programming" lesson
+- Functional Programming

 ### Motivation

-To be able to create data visualization (charts, graphs) in our webpage.
-We will use [D3](https://d3js.org) JavaScript library to create visualization of our data.
+Data visualization's benefits are numerous, including providing new insights, visualizing complex data, identify new patterns, and makes data easier and more interesting for the everyday user.
+It's a powerful analytic tools for businesses.
+For JavaScript libraries choices, [D3](https://d3js.org) is the most known and popular choice due to its power and flexibility, and we will use it to create data visualization (charts, graphs) in your webpage here.

 ### Objective
 **Students will be able to**: